cue-lang/cue/doc/ref/spec.md

 ### Let declarations

+TODO(FIXME): why are there two "Let declarations" sections?

 Within a struct, a let clause binds an identifier to the given expression.

 Within the scope of the identifier, the identifier refers to the